 10. Reciprocity: All state and non-state entities taking part in public engagement activities should be open about their mission, the interests they seek to advance, and who they represent; should commit to and observe all agreed rules for engagement; and should cooperate to achieve the objectives of the engagement.

-The Guide identifies mechanisms or practices that illustrate GIFT’s Principles of Public Participation in Fiscal Policy and organizes them across a number of dimensions (described below) to provide “how to” guidance tailored to those who wish to implement similar efforts.
+The Guide identifies mechanisms or practices that illustrate GIFT’s Principles of Public Participation in Fiscal Policies and organizes them across a number of dimensions (described below) to provide “how to” guidance tailored to those who wish to implement similar efforts.

 This site is intended for ministries of finance and other central government executive departments or ministries; legislative committees engaged in the formulation and review of the budget; citizens and community members interested in engaging in the way public funds are raised and used; and civil society organizations, private sector entities, research institutes and academics that are actively seeking to engage with governments.